hsbharath22/ESPNowMesh/README.md

 - `MESH_MAX_PENDING_ACKS`: Maximum pending acknowledgments (default 10)
 - `MESH_DEFAULT_ACK_TIMEOUT`: Default timeout for ACKs in ms (default 2000)
 - `MESH_DEFAULT_ACK_RETRIES`: Default number of retries (default 3)
+- `LR_MODE_ENABLED`: Long Range mode enabled flag (value 1)
+- `LR_MODE_DISABLED`: Long Range mode disabled flag (value 0)

+## Notes on Long Range Mode

+Long Range (LR) mode is a special ESP32-specific feature that significantly extends the range of Wi-Fi communication at the cost of bandwidth.
+When using LR mode:

+1. All communicating devices must be ESP32 and have Long Range mode enabled
+2. The data rate is fixed at 1 Mbps (much slower than standard Wi-Fi)
+3. Range can be extended up to approximately 4x standard range
+4. The lower data rate means you should keep messages small
+5. It works best with unobstructed line of sight
+6. Consider using a lower RSSI threshold (e.g., -95 instead of -80) since signals will travel further